This three minute animation explores the symptoms of Bipolar

 Medications to stabilise mood

-There are several mood stabilisers, most of
+There are several mood stabilisers, some of

 Lithium has been used as a mood stabiliser for 50 years – but